austintoddj/texastwisters/src/data/events/event-01.md

 ---
-name: Labor Day
+name: In-House Meet
-description: Heads up!
-The gym will be closed for Labor Day on Monday, September 2nd.
-Classes will resume on the following day.
+description: Join us at 4pm for our annual in-house meet!
+This gives our Level 3 team a chance to experience a meet in a familiar setting.
-dates: September 2
+dates: September 14
-image: '/images/events/event-01.jpg'
+image: '/images/events/medals.jpg'
 ---